We’ve read a few articles recently giving data a hard time.

 Whether it comes from a one‐zillion row single‐customer‐view or something your mate said down the pub, if it’s a good idea, it’s a good idea.

 You can still use data to validate your thinking.
 And if you’re going to fail, fail fast.
 Celebrate failure and then fail again.
-Make it a habit, because every now and then that idea will take hold and lead to
+Make it a habit, because every now and then, that idea will take hold and lead to those remarkable results

-As marketers we talk about context being important.
+As marketers, we talk about context being important.
 The right message, the right time.
-The importance of context is also true of insight, in application to inform marketing strategy.
+However, the importance of context is also true of insight, in application to inform marketing strategy.
 Let’s take an example:

 “I want to retain more existing customers”.